DongyuanZhou/MA615-Brand-Analysis/README.md

 ## Data Description
 I get data from twitter used TwitterR.

-The code can be found from [Get data.R].
+The code can be found from [Get data.R](https://github.com/DongyuanZhou/MA615-Brand-Analysis/blob/master/Get%20data.R).

 Besides, I'm intersted in where the tweets were tweeted from.
 I created a map to show the location used the leaflet package.

-The code can be find from [Map.R].
+The code can be find from [Map.R](https://github.com/DongyuanZhou/MA615-Brand-Analysis/blob/master/Map.R).

 ## Analysis
 Before I go through the sentiment score analysis, I do EDA to show some interesting information related to later analysis.